top of page

 [5] The definitive resource for neighbourhood boundaries remains Your Guide to Toronto Neighbourhoods which was first published in 1999 and converted into the website neighbourhoodguide.com in 2020.
 Wikipedia's series of Toronto neighbourhood profiles are also presumably one of the most consulted resources on this topic, for better or worse.

-[6] Most historical city directories and city atlases spelled the street name as Mechanics but the singular version is the one used today.
+[6] Most historical city directories and city atlases spelled the street name as Mechanics (plural) but official city records have always used the singular version.